Table of contents

 Roboto

-Roboto is a more recent member of the best resume font club.
+Roboto is relatively new to the professional font scene.
 Created for Google in 2011 by Christian Robertson, this modernist typography was originally made for Android mobile devices but has since become popular in a huge range of print and digital media.

 Palatino Linotype